The website language is now set in:

 Business and Entrepreneurship

-Before Year 1, I had some knowledge from Business Economics in secondary school, where I gained practical knowledge on managing assets, liabilities, and starting a business.
-Last year, I set the goal of ‘working as a visual designer for clients’—and I did this year.
-Designing (mainly) websites taught me how to invoice, but also how important clear communication and setting expectations are to avoid ambiguities and extra work.
+Before Y1, I had some knowledge from Business Economics in secondary school, where I gained practical knowledge on managing assets, liabilities, and starting a business.

 Presenting our solution for IDefine to the municipality of Eindhoven.